Miyuri Samarasinghe

-Wijeratne Miyuri Samarasinghe (15 March 1939 – 6 February 2021: as මියුරි සමරසිංහ), popularly as Miyuri Samarasinghe, was an actress in Sri Lankan cinema, theater and television.
+Wijeratne Miyuri Samarasinghe (15 March 1939 – 6 February 2021: as මියුරි සමරසිංහ), popularly known as Miyuri Samarasinghe, was an actress in Sri Lankan cinema, theater and television.
 Apart from acting, she also worked as a dancer, scriptwriter, producer and director.
 She was serving as the president of Sudarshi Institute.

 Personal life

 She was born on 15 March 1939 in Moratuwa.
 She first attended Holy Rosary Catholic School, Moratuwa and then went to Musaeus College.
 At the age of 14, she was able to perform upcountry and low country dances under the guidance of Jayantha Algama.
 Therefore, she was selected to perform the middle and end dances of the monthly radio show.

 She worked for the Sinhala Cultural Institute (Sudarsi) as a teacher, holding various positions.

 She married at the age of 17 and by the age of 24, she was a mother of four children.
 She met her husband Piyal Samarasinghe during school days.
 The couple has three daughters - Sujeewa, Deepthi, Awanthi - and one son, Ruwan.
 Deepthi and Awanthi are twins.
 Her husband Piyal died in 1979, when she was 39 years old.

 She died on 6 February 2021 at the age of 81 after a prolonged battle with cancer.